 Lead author Yasuhiro Kato, a professor of economic geology and geochemistry at the University of Tokyo, said the response from mining companies was as yet unknown, “because nobody knows the presence of the (rare-earth) rich mud that we have discovered.

-“But about 30 years ago, a German mining company succeeded in recovering deep-sea mud from the Red Sea.
+“But about 30 years ago, a German company succeeded in recovering deep-sea mud from the Red Sea.
 So I believe positively that our deep-sea mud is technologically developable as a mineral resource.”